0BunnySenpai0/ProdigyHacking--MobileHacking/.github/ISSUE_TEMPLATE/customer support.md

 ---
 name: customer support Application
-about: Looking for to help me with the customer support side of thigns.
+about: Looking for to help me with the customer support side of things.

 ---